Adoptees express their fear, anger and insight on race during social unrest

 Annie Stefanko

-Annie Sefanko, 17, was born in Guatemala City, Guatemala, and adopted into a white family in Rosemont, Minnesota, at 13 months old.
+Annie Stefanko, 17, was born in Guatemala City, Guatemala, and adopted into a white family in Rosemont, Minnesota, at 13 months old.

 On seeing people who look like her crossing the U.S.-Mexico border